Here you can search for the most Frequently Asked Questions (FAQs) for several areas across the

 This information can then be used to measure performances, identify issues and drive further efficiency in the market.

-MOSL is currently working with market participants to develop proposals to improve bilateral transactions.
+MOSL is working with market participants to implement a centralised bilateral transactions 'hub' to initiate and manage all bilateral transactions.

-It should be stressed that the bilateral transactions programme is much broader than an IT or ‘system solution’.
-It is an industry-wide endeavour that requires extensive engagement and cooperation across the industry.
+The bilateral transactions programme is not simply an IT implementaotin, it is an industry-wide endeavour that requires extensive engagement and cooperation across the industry at every stage.

 - Their own portal(s)

-- The ‘low volume interface’ or LVI (i.e. individual entries, entered manually)
+- The ‘low volume interface’ or LVI (i.e. for low volumes of entries)

-It will be mandatory for market participants to interface with the MOSL ‘hub’.
+It is mandatory for market participants to interface with the MOSL ‘hub’ to use process(es) as they go live.
 Which route companies choose to take will be up to them.

 MOSL has identified approximately 70 bilateral transactions that are within scope of the programme, of which approximately 15 represent the vast majority of transactions in terms of volume and/or customer-impacting issues.
 The top eight processes alone account for 80 per cent of the volume of bilateral processes in the non-household market.

-MOSL will be adopting a flexible, agile-like approach to implementation.
+MOSL has adopted a flexible, 'agile' style approach to implementation.
 Each process analysed, defined, developed, tested and implemented in turn in order to provide maximum benefit to the market – and therefore customers – as quickly as possible.

 This approach also reduces many of the risks traditionally associated with ‘big bang’ software implementations.